y-arjun-y/arjunyadav/pages-md/projects.md

 <hr />

+- <time>Dec 18, 2023</time> Got everything set-up and got started with self-studying!
+Let the doubts begin.

 - <time>Dec 04, 2023-Dec 12, 2023</time> Spoke with a bunch of different people and had an interview!

 - <time>Dec 04, 2023</time> Got a response!